 Furthermore, the patent position of companies in the biopharmaceutical industry is particularly uncertain.
 Various courts, including the United States Supreme Court, have rendered decisions that could negatively affect the actual or perceived value of patents, such as recent federal district and appellate court rulings that have narrowed the scope of patent protection available in certain circumstances, weakened the rights of patent owners in certain situations, and in certain cases invalidated patents entirely.
 In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents once obtained.
 Depending on decisions by Congress, the federal courts, the USPTO, and the relevant law-making bodies in other countries, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce our existing patents and patents that we might obtain in the future.
 For example, in the 2013 case Assoc. for Molecular Pathology v.
 Myriad Genetics, Inc., the United States Supreme Court held that certain claims to naturally occurring substances are not patentable.
-Although we do not believe that any of the patents owned or licensed by us will be found invalid based on this decision, we cannot predict how future decisions by Congress, the federal courts, the USPTO, or the relevant law-making bodies in other countries may impact the value of our patents.
-Accordingly, evolving laws in the United States and other countries may adversely affect our and our licensors' ability to obtain new patents or to enforce existing patents and may facilitate third-party challenges to any of our owned or licensed patents.
+Although we do not believe that any of the patents owned or licensed by us will be found invalid based on this decision, we cannot predict how future decisions by Congress, the federal courts, the USPTO, or the relevant law-making bodies in other countries may adversely affect our and our licensors' ability to obtain new patents or to enforce our existing patents and patent have might obtain in the future.
+For example, on the 2013 case Assoc. for Molecular Pathology v.
+Myriad Genetics, Inc., the United States Supreme Court held that certain claims to naturally occurring substances are not patentable.
+Although we do not believe that any of the patents owned or licensed by us will be found invalid based on this decision, we cannot predict how future decisions by Congress, the feder